Trump will end Obama's signature Clean Power Plan this week: EPA chief

-— -- Environmental Protection Agency chief Scott Pruitt slammed the 2015 Paris accord to combat climate change as "a bad deal."
+New EPA chief Scott Pruitt also called the Paris climate accord "a bad deal."

 Pruitt also revealed in an interview with ABC News chief anchor George Stephanopoulos on Sunday that President Trump will this week sign a new executive order that will eliminate a signature Obama-era policy for combating climate change, the Clean Power Plan.